mulberrysymbols/mulberry-symbols/docs/README.md

 We also have:

-- A partial <a id="raw-url" href="https://github.com/mulberrysymbols/mulberry-symbols/blob/master/FinnishSymbolNames.csv" download>Finnish translation</a> of symbol names
+- A partial <a href="https://raw.githubusercontent.com/mulberrysymbols/mulberry-symbols/master/FinnishSymbolNames.csv" download>Finnish translation</a> of symbol names

 ### Downloading individual symbols